-Panel A); and if accepted, lower loan rates (Columns 1, 2, 3, 6; Panel B).
+We find that stronger household balance sheets - borrowers with permanent (vs. fixed-term) jobs and with higher income (also older) - cause higher granting of loan applications (Columns 1, 2, 3, 6; Panel A); and if accepted, lower loan rates (Columns 1, 2, 3, 6; Panel B).
 There are similar effects for more attractive loan risk conditions to the lenders, i.e. shorter-maturity loans (Column 4, Panels A and B).
-Banks also prefer fixed (over variable) loan rates (during our period of time of very low rate environment), as banks charge higher rates (Column 5, Panels A and B).
-With respect to economic significance of the coefficients associated to household characteristics, the job type, and specifically a fixed-term contract, has the largest economic effects for loan acceptance, while the rate-type is the most important variable affecting loan rates.
+Banks also prefer fixed (over variable) loan rates (during our period of time of very low rate environment), as banks charge higher rates (Column 5, Panels A and B).37 With respect to economic significance of the coefficients associated to household characteristics, the job type, and specifically a fixed-term contract, has the largest economic effects for loan acceptance, while the rate-type is the most important variable affecting loan rates.

 In Table 5, we analyze bank observables.
-We use the main bank balance sheet variables that the banking literature uses to measure the strength of bank balance sheets, in particular bank capital, liquidity and size, as well as measures of risk (sovereign debt holdings and NPLs proxied by loan charge-offs).
-Granting applications is positively associated to higher bank capital and size, and negatively related to sovereign debt and liquidity holdings (also to loan charge-offs, but in this case, it is not significant at conventional levels when household\time FE are included).
+We use the main bank balance sheet variables that the banking literature uses to measure the strength of bank balance sheets, in particular bank capital, liquidity and size, as well as measures of risk (sovereign debt holdings and NPLs proxied by loan charge-offs).38 Granting applications is positively associated to higher bank capital and size, and negatively related to sovereign debt and liquidity holdings (also to loan charge-offs, but in this case, it is not significant at conventional levels when householdtime FE are included).
 Differently, for loan pricing, these observable bank balance sheet characteristics are not related to pricing (conditional on approval), which is consistent with the previous results from Table 3 that borrower factors are substantially more important in loan pricing than bank factors.
-Moreover, results in Table 5 are confirmed if we include other bank measures as e.g. bank ROA and deposits among the regressors.